ufidon/cd/mod2/comcirc.md

 Number of descriptions of a logic circuit of each method
 ---
-- There is only one way for truth table
+- There is only one way for truth table, however
 - There are many ways for the other three methods
   - the simplest form is desired